thiagocrux/waiterapp-api/README.md

 - `multer`: A middleware for handling multipart/form-data, which is primarily used for uploading files.
 - `pino`: A very low overhead Node.js logger.
 - `prettier`: A code formatter.
+- `socket.io`: A a JavaScript library that enables real-time, bidirectional communication between clients (e.g., browsers) and servers.
+It uses WebSocket as the primary transport protocol when supported but falls back to alternatives (like HTTP long-polling) for broader compatibility.
 - `tsx`: A command-line tool and Node.js enhancement that allows you to execute TypeScript files directly without needing to explicitly compile them to JavaScript first.

 _For more information about other dependencies, see the `package.json` file._